 Get your paperback copy

-Paperback copies of the resources are available with a re-print planned for 2024.
+Paperback copies of the resources are available.
 Please complete the form if you would like to express your interest in a paperback hardcopy of any one of the soil management decision support tools.
-This will help us gauge interest and numbers when printing more copies of the resources in the second half of 2024.

 If you'd like to find out more about the Tasmanian Soil Extension Program, please contact: